 While it's cool to see Lana impersonate Marilyn Monroe and Jackie O, watching A$AP Rocky get his brains blown out a la JFK may ruffle some feathers.

 There's usually no such thing as too much Springsteen.
-In fact, I'd applaud you for playing the album Born in the U.S.A. in its entirety.
+In fact, we'd applaud you for playing the album Born in the U.S.A. in its entirety.
 The title track is a great song, but so is the rest of the album.
-Rather than listening to this as background music during the televised Boston fireworks, how about lighting some sparklers and dancing like an idiot to "No Surrender" and "Dancing in the Dark"?
+Rather than listening to this as background music during televised fireworks, how about lighting some sparklers and dancing like a goofball to "No Surrender" or "Dancing in the Dark"?

 This one's the worst.
-Don't get me wrong, it's one of the most patriotic songs you can hear, but do we really need to hear it every single year before the "1812 Overture"?
-In fact, we highly recommend that you party with Tchaikovsky instead ... or check out South Park's lovely spoof (full episode!) of this type of country music.
+Don't get us wrong: It's one of the most patriotic songs out there, but do we really need to hear it every single year before the "1812 Overture"?
+We highly recommend that you party with Tchaikovsky instead ... or check out South Park's spoof of this type of country music.

 This article originally appeared in 2013 and has been updated.

 Keep Phoenix New Times Free...
 Since we started Phoenix New Times, it has been defined as the free, independent voice of Phoenix, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Phoenix with no paywalls.